MaayanLab/clustergrammer-docs/docs/_build_html/_sources/app_integration.txt

   :alt: L1000CDS2 Clustergram
   :target: http://amp.pharm.mssm.edu/clustergrammer/l1000cds2/55e0b68a5bf3665f1a726bfa

-  `L1000CDS2`_ uses Clustergrammer to produce interactive visualizations of input gene signatures and mimicking or reversing perturbation signatures.
+  `L1000CDS2`_ uses Clustergrammer to produce interactive visualizations of input gene signatures and perturbation signatures that mimick or reverse the user's user-input signature.
 A users's input signature is shown as rows with gene-expression levels shown as row-bars (red/blue for up/down expression) and perturbations found to mimic/reverse their signature are shown as columns in the heatmap.

 Harmonizome
 ===========
-The `Harmonizome`_ uses :ref:`clustergrammer_web`'s API to generate visualizations of curated biological datasets as heatmaps and adjacency matrices (e.g. to depict networks).
+The `Harmonizome`_ uses the :ref:`clustergrammer_web` API to generate visualizations of curated biological datasets as heatmaps and adjacency matrices (e.g. to depict networks).
 The Harmonizome also uses the Clustergrammer to visualize the amount of biological information that is available for different families of genes in the `Harmonogram`_

 .. figure:: _static/hzome_sim_mat.png
   :width: 800px